AvillaDaniel/AvillaForensics/README.md

 - The main feature of the tool is the APK Downgrade module, which enables data collection from over 15 applications, making it an indispensable tool for forensic investigations.
 - The Avilla Forensics suite does not replace existing tools, but complements them, offering new additional possibilities.

-- From version 3.8 onwards, it is possible to perform APK Downgrade on Android 14.
+- From version FREE onwards, it is possible to perform APK Downgrade on Android 14.

   ![Captura de tela 2024-10-25 000719](https://github.com/user-attachments/assets/d02c82fc-1226-4522-b37b-04b007211102)